chrisguttandin/standardized-audio-context/README.md

 It does only work with an AudioContext but not with an OfflineAudioContext.

-⚠️ <!-- Bug #64 --> Edge up to version 18 did unfortunately not support the `MediaStreamAudioDestinationNode` and it is very complicated (if not impossible) to polyfill.
-Therefore this method will throw a `NotSupportedError` in Edge v18 and below.

 #### createMediaStreamSource() / MediaStreamAudioSourceNode

 This is an implementation of the [`createMediaStreamSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamsource) factory method.
 The [`MediaStreamAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediastreamaudiosourcenode) constructor may be used as an alternative.